 I just called a psychotherapist colleague and listened to her voicemail greeting with the now-ubiquitous message, “If this is an emergency, hang up and call 911.”

-It conveys that our patients are idiots.
-Do we really think they wouldn't know, without our instructions, when to leave a voice message for a therapist and when to call 911?
+It conveys our patients are idiots.
+Do we really think they wouldn't know, without instructions, when to leave a voice message for a therapist and when to call 911?
 In more than 20 years of practicing and supervising therapy, I have not encountered an adult who didn’t know the difference.

 It is at cross-purposes with therapy for patients prone to feeling helpless and incapable.
 Therapists should not collude with such self-perceptions.
 But the message says, in effect, that we agree with them.
 Why else would we leave instructions appropriate for a 6-year-old?

 It is absolutely not the way to handle suicide risk.
 If a patient is a suicide risk, this needs to be addressed during office appointments.
 There should be a clear, well-thought-out, mutually agreed plan about how suicidal crises will be handled and exactly what the patient and therapist will do when they occur.
 If such a plan exists, the 911 voicemail message is superfluous.
 If not, the message is not a substitute.

 The subtext of the 911 message is that we are not available to our patients 24/7.
 Of course, we’re not, nor should we be.
 We have other patients and other responsibilities, not to mention lives of our own.
 Psychotherapy should begin with a clear understanding of the roles and responsibilities of both parties (what therapists call the “frame”).
 There is no need for a voicemail message to convey this unless the therapist conveyed false expectations in the first place.

 I used to tune out those 911 messages.
 Now they leave me wondering whether the therapist is an expert professional, or just following the herd.